How to Control Anger with Your Kids

 We do not have to look far and wide to the causes of anger in our children; technology is a great contributor on its own.
-A study has shown as harmless as harmless as games can seem on a tablet or mobile device, they are basically a full-on assault on the senses (what scientists would term as the sensory overload).
+A study has shown as harmless as games can seem on a tablet or mobile device, they are basically a full-on assault on the senses (what scientists would term as a sensory overload).

 One of the major causes of frustration and anger issues in kids is lack of focus.
-When a child’s mind is so entangled at keeping up with the latest game or app, they lose the ability to focus on anything else around them.
-The real world intrinsically becomes exasperation.
+When a child’s mind is so entangled in keeping up with the latest game or app, they lose the ability to focus on anything else around them.
+The real world intrinsically becomes exasperated.

-Taking away a kid’s mobile device today is sure to make them freak out sending a spit of rage to anyone around.
+Taking away a kid’s mobile device today is sure to make them freak out, sending a spit of rage to anyone around.
 Screen addiction is as bad as we deem it to be.
-Chemically, the dependence of a child to their mobile device is based on the hormone, dopamine released in the brain and just like a drug addict, your child can build up dopamine sensitivities that affect motivation and mood.
+Chemically, the dependence of a child on their mobile device is based on the hormone dopamine released in the brain.
+Like a drug addict, your child can build up dopamine sensitivities that affect motivation and mood.

-Yes, technology is influencing the way our children react to the real world and the people in it if its use is not regulated we most likely will be bringing up robots incapable of feeling empathetic.
+Yes, technology is influencing how our children react to the real world and the people in it.
+If its use is not regulated, we most likely will be bringing up robots incapable of feeling empathetic.
 This most definitely brings about the need for parental control on these gadgets that somewhat own your child.